Samukera/apiNodeWithTypeorm/README.md

 # apiNodeTypeorm (Working...)
+# Attention: this repository is an object of study and environment for testing.
   This is the version 2.0 of the <https://github.com/Samukera/apiNode> repository.

   Technologies used: Nodejs, Typescript, Typeorm, PostgreSQL and others.